anuranbaka/cppnumpy/README.md

 ```
 #include <Mat.h>

+Mat<double> a(3,3)
-Mat<double> a(3,3) //creates an uninitialized 3x3 matrix of int
+//creates an uninitialized 3x3 matrix of int

+Mat<double> b({1,2,3,4,5,6,7,8},2,4)
-Mat<double> b({1,2,3,4,5,6,7,8},2,4) // creates a 2x4 matrix initialized to the values in curly braces.
+//creates a 2x4 matrix initialized to the values in curly braces.

+Mat<> c({1,2,3},1,3)
-Mat<> c({1,2,3},1,3) // empty <> sets contained type to double by default
+//empty <> sets contained type to double by default

+a.scalarFill(b(0,3));
-a.scalarFill(b(0,3)); //fills matrix with the scalar listed, in this case it's an element of b at coordinates (0,3) -> 4
+//fills matrix with the scalar listed, in this case it's an element of b at coordinates (0,3) -> 4

-c = b.t(); //assigns a transpose of matrix b to matrix c.
+c = b.t();
+//assigns a transpose of matrix b to matrix c.
 Note that the dimensions don't need to match!

-Mat<double> subMat = b.roi(1,2,1) //creates a sub-matrix region of interest (start row, end row, start column, end column)
+Mat<double> subMat = b.roi(1,2,1)
+//creates a sub-matrix region of interest (start row, end row, start column, end column)
-// this effectively just chops off the first row and column, making a new 1x3 submatrix {6,7,8}
+//this effectively just chops off the first row and column, making a new 1x3 submatrix {6,7,8}

-a = a + subMat; //adds the values in our new submatrix to matrix a, which causes the submatrix to broadcast out to the correct dimensions (3x3)
+a = a + subMat;
+//adds the values in our new submatrix to matrix a
+//this causes the submatrix to broadcast out to the correct dimensions (3x3)

+a.print();
-a.print(); //prints our new matrix to the console.
-In this case we'll see the following 3x3 matrix: {10,11,12,10,11,12,10,11,12}
+//prints our new matrix to the console
+//in this case we'll see the following 3x3 matrix: {10,11,12,10,11,12,10,11,12}
 ```